madmodder123/retropie_saves/README.md

 Just make sure the save games match the ROM files that you are using!

+I was getting tired of downloading saves and converting them to be compatible with RetroPie so I figured I would save other people the hassle!

 Be aware that not all of the naming conventions are the same, I would like have them all named with the "Re-dump" naming convention [Game Title (USA/Europe/Japan/etc)] but I haven't had time to do this.

 These are mainly focused on multiplayer objects or other unlockables such as mini-games.